 By Eric Mitchell

-Eric Mitchell is Bread for the World's director of government relations.
+Eric Mitchell is the director of government relations at Bread for the World.

 By Robin Stephenson